Have you ever played with water beads? They’re slippery, squishy, and a surprisingly fun and addictive sensory experience for kids of all ages.

 One last thing, the beads look really cool with light shining through them, but it’s not a deal breaker if you don’t have a light table.
 A clear bowl on a sunny day or in a well-lit room will work well too!

-My 14-month old is well-supervised when playing with Aqua Gems.
+Water beads are safe.
+They’re non-toxic and biodegradable.
+However, they cannot be eaten!
+These are best used with older children who aren’t mouthing objects.
+My 14-month old was well-supervised when playing with these water beads.
 Please use your best judgment when introducing young children to small objects.